Audrise/FFAUX/README.md

 <h1 align="center">DISCLAIMER!</h1>

 **FFTool** is developed strictly for **personal use**, **audio organization**, and **educational purposes**.
-This tool is designed to help you **view, edit, and manage audio metadata and cover art** in a **safe, local environment**. it doesn't download, stream, or acquire audio content from any source.
+This tool is designed to help you **view, edit, and manage audio metadata and cover art** in a safe, local environment.

-Any **unauthorized distribution, redistribution, or commercial use** of audio files you do not own or do not have explicit rights to modify may be considered **illegal** under applicable copyright law.
-The author(s) of this project are **not responsible** for any misuse of this software or for any copyright infringement resulting from files processed with it.

-By using FFTool, you agree that you are solely responsible for ensuring you have the necessary rights or permissions for any audio file you edit, convert, or tag.
-Use this software responsibly.
+**it doesn't download, stream, or acquire audio content from any source.**

 ## Description
-FFTool is a desktop application for converting and tagging audio files using FFmpeg and FFprobe.
-It provides a graphical, playlist-style interface built with PySide6, allowing users to queue multiple audio files, configure conversion settings, and edit metadata without using the command line directly.
+FFTool is a desktop application I developed to address my own workflow requirements for managing digital audio.
+It leverages FFmpeg and FFprobe to convert and tag audio files, and provides a graphical, playlist-style interface built with PySide6.
+The application enables users to queue multiple audio files, configure conversion settings, and edit metadata without relying on the command line.

-FFmpeg and FFprobe are invoked as external processes rather than being reimplemented, so the application relies on a working FFmpeg installation to perform any conversion or probing task.
+FFTool invokes FFmpeg and FFprobe as external processes rather than reimplementing their functionality.
+As a result, the application requires a working FFmpeg installation to perform audio conversion and media probing.

 ## Table of Contents
 * **[Description](#description)**